MechWolf/MechWolf/docs/source/guide/new_components.rst

 Let's say that you discovered the `philosopher's stone
 <https://en.wikipedia.org/wiki/Philosopher%27s_stone>`_, which is capable of
 turning anything into gold.
 But that's not good enough.
-You want an IoT philosopher's stone with MechWolf!
+You want an automated philosopher's stone with MechWolf!

 To make it work with MechWolf, we'll follow the process of creating a new